-66. Do requests for supplementary information by the executing judicial authority have an impact on the trust which should exist between the cooperating judicial authorities?

-67. What kind of questions should an executing judicial authority ask when requesting supplementary information?

-68. Do executing judicial authorities occasionally ask too much supplementary information?
+- 66. Do requests for supplementary information by the executing judicial authority have an impact on the trust which should exist between the cooperating judicial authorities?
+We presume that all requests for supplementary information by the executing judicial authority should be directly linked with objective of the EAW proceedings. - 67.
+What kind of questions should an executing judicial authority ask when requesting supplementary information?
+Limited to the purpose of procedure to the EAW and in full respect of principle of mutual trust. - 68.
+Do executing judicial authorities occasionally ask too much supplementary information?
 If so, on what issues?

-69. In your opinion, do issuing and executing judicial authorities adequately inform each other about the progress in answering a request for additional information in the issuing Member State and the progress in the proceedings in the executing Member State?

-70. In your opinion, would designating focal points for swift communications within the organisations of both issuing and executing judicial authorities enhance the quality of communications between issuing and executing judicial authorities?
+Yes, in some occasions, some states, yes.
+Prison conditions and service of summons. - 69.
+In your opinion, do issuing and executing judicial authorities adequately inform each other about the progress in answering a request for additional information in the issuing Member State and the progress in the proceedings in the executing Member State?
+Is a case by case approach. - 70.
+In your opinion, would designating focal points for swift communications within the organisations of both issuing and executing judicial authorities enhance the quality of communications between issuing and executing judicial authorities?

+There is no need for focal points.
+EJN contact points as well as Eurojust are more than enough to support practical application of the EAW.

-71. Are there Member States whose EAW's and/or whose decisions on the execution of EAW's are particularly problematic in your experience? if so, what are the problems that emerge?
+- 71. Are there Member States whose EAW's and/or whose decisions on the execution of EAW's are particularly problematic in your experience? if so, what are the problems that emerge?
+Not the case - 72.
+Do you have any suggestions to improve FD 2002/584/JHA.
+If so, which suggestions?
+Not the case

-- 72. Do you have any suggestions to improve FD 2002/584/JHA.
-If so, which suggestions? - 73.
-In particular: - a) in your opinion, should one or more grounds for refusal and/or guarantees: - (i) be totally abolished or amended?
+73. In particular:

+- a) in your opinion, should one or more grounds for refusal and/or guarantees: - o (i) be totally abolished or amended?
 If so, which ground(s) and/or guarantee(s) and why; - o (ii) be introduced?
 If so, which ground(s) and/or guarantee(s) and why? - b) given that surrender proceedings are increasingly becoming more complex and protracted, what, in your opinion, is the effect on mutual trust? - c) in your opinion, should the speciality rule be maintained, amended or abolished?
 Please explain.

-74. What is your opinion on the usability of the HANDBOOK ON HOW TO ISSUE AND EXECUTE A EUROPEAN ARREST WARRANT (COM(2017) 6389 final) for judicial practitioners?
-If, in your opinion, the Handbook does not live up to expectations, how could it be improved?

-75. Do the issuing and/or executing judicial authorities of your Member State use the Handbook in the performance of their duties?
+- 74. What is your opinion on the usability of the HANDBOOK ON HOW TO ISSUE AND EXECUTE A EUROPEAN ARREST WARRANT (COM(2017) 6389 final) for judicial practitioners?
+It is a very good document that should be extensively used.
+If, in your opinion, the Handbook does not live up to expectations, how could it be improved? - 75.
+Do the issuing and/or executing judicial authorities of your Member State use the Handbook in the performance of their duties?
 If not, why not?
+Depends on the courts.